 Each Common Warrant entitles the holder to purchase one share of Class A Common Stock at an exercise price of \$69.04 per share.
 The Common Warrants became exercisable on August 23, 2022, and expire on August 23, 2027.
-The Common Warrants are recorded as a liability in the Company's consolidated balance sheets.
+The Common Warrants are recorded as a liability in the Company's condensed consolidated balance sheets.
 Per the terms of the Common Warrants, holders of outstanding Common Warrants are not entitled to exercise any portion of such warrant if, upon exercise, the holder's ownership of the Company's Class A Common Stock (together with its affiliates) or the combined voting power of the Company's securities beneficially owned by such holder (together with its affiliates) would exceed the 4.99 percent after giving effect to the exercise.

-Common Warrant transactions for the six months ended June 30, 2023, are as follows:
+Common Warrant transactions for the nine months ended September 30, 2023, are as follows:

-leighted-Average Exercise Price Per Share

-Outstanding as of December 31, 2022: 158,483 \$ 69.04
+Common Warrants Weighted Average Exercise Price Per Share Outstanding as of December 31, 2022 158,483 \$ 69.04 Issued Forfeited/canceled Exercised Outstanding as of September 30, 2023 158,483 \$ 69.04 Exercisable as of September 30, 2023 158,483 \$ 69.04

-Issued -

-Forfeited/canceled - -

-Exercised - -

-Outstanding as of June 30, 2023: 158,483 \$ 69.04

-Exercisable as of June 30, 2023: 158,483 \$ 69.04